-Cultural Resource sites have shown up on records checks and likely still exist.
-AHTD Cultural Resource Staff performed a preliminary cultural resources investigation for the proposed I-30 PEL study, which is included in Attachment B-2.
-A summary of those findings is provided below for both archeological and historic resources.
-AHTD's preliminary investigation included a records check of the Arkansas Archeological Survey (AAS) for previously recorded archeological sites and of the Department of Arkansas Heritage - Arkansas Historic Preservation Program (AHPP) for National Register listed structures.
-Several maps and references were also checked as part of this preliminary assessment.
-Findings from the historic resources analysis were coordinated with the State Historic Preservation Officer (SHPO).
+39 Cultural Resource sites have shown up on records checks and likely still exist.
+40 AHTD Cultural Resource Staff performed a preliminary cultural resources investigation 41 for the proposed I-30 PEL study, which is included in Appendix B-2.
+A summary of 42 those findings is provided below for both archeological and historic resources.
+AHTD's 43 preliminary investigation included a records check of the Arkansas Archeological Survey 44